-Of the more than 600 structures once located at the original 33,000-acre Minidoka Relocation Center, only six remain on the national monument and visitor services area site.
+Of the more than 600 structures once located at the original 33,000-acre Minidoka Relocation Center, only six remain on the national monument and 3-acre site.
 Of these six, four are in their original location.

 Entrance Area: Military Police Building and Reception Building